-Jubilee Suites is an Historical Hotel
+Jubilee Suites is a Historic Hotel

 We are so fortunate to have a gifted storyteller like Alan Samry in Fairhope.
 Alan is a local author and historian with an extensive background in researching and documenting local history.
 Recently we asked him to delve into the history of Jubilee Suites.
 We knew a few things about this historic building, but Alan Samry’s project brought this old building and the neighborhood to life for us.
 We hope you enjoy learning more about it too.
-The 20 minute video below is something we created with Alan for our guests and locals alike who are always fascinated with the little bit of history we knew about our boutique bed and breakfast.
+The 20-minute video below is something we created with Alan for our guests and locals alike who are always fascinated with the little bit of history we knew about our boutique bed and breakfast.
 Now for the rest of the story!
 Be sure to check out all our other videos on our YouTube channel.

 The History of the Volanta Neighborhood

-The history of this hotel we’ve named Jubilee Suites is very much tied into the history of both Fairhope and the Volanta neighborhood we live in.
+The history of this historic hotel we’ve named Jubilee Suites is very much tied into the history of both Fairhope and the Volanta neighborhood we live in.
 In fact, as Alan points out, there is quite a bit of confusion surrounding the hotels in the Volanta neighborhood and their history tends to get mixed up together.

 Volanta was first populated by speculators around 1910, shortly after Fairhope became an official city in 1908.
 They purchased land along the Bay here on N. Mobile Street with hopes of selling lots for homes and businesses and also building a railroad from Fairhope to Pensacola, Bay Minette, and Fort Morgan.
 Big dreams!
 Unfortunately, the developers had trouble finding buyers and many of their plans simply failed.
 Much of that failure was due in large part to the major Category 3 Gulf Coast Hurricane of 1916 which wiped out the Volanta pier they had built to attract visitors who arrived by bay boat.